 Does gluten play a role in the development of neurological conditions?
 And for those who present without neurological symptoms, does gluten still have an effect on the brain?

-Schizophrenia:
+1. Schizophrenia:

 In two studies comparing Schizophrenic patients with non Schizophrenic patients, the Schizo patients demonstrated 23.1% and 5.4% higher levels of antibodies to gluten than the control group without Schizophrenia.

-Prolactinemia:
+2. Prolactinemia:

-Know anybody who has chronically high levels of Prolactin?
-One research study proved one of the brain altering effects of gluten.
-In this case, a compound in gluten acts as an opioid chemical that leads to the excessive excretion of the neuro hormone, Prolactin.
+In this case, a compound in gluten acts as an opioid chemical that leads to the excessive excretion of the neurohormone Prolactin.

-Stiff Person’s Syndrome:
+3. Stiff Person’s Syndrome:

 A rare autoimmune neurological disorder characterized by fluctuating muscle rigidity in the trunk and limbs and a heightened sensitivity to stimuli such as noise, touch, and emotional distress, which can set off muscle spasms.
-GAD antibodies (Antibodies to your own calming neurotransmitter GABA) measured in those affected with Stiff Persons Syndrome, 86% positive results suggested a link between gluten sensitivity and GAD antibodies.

-Autism:
+4. Autism:

-There was a significant elevation of 60% greater reaction in autistic children between antibodies with cerebellar and gliadin peptides (gliadin is a part of the wheat protein) than the control group.
-Results stated gluten may be responsible for some neurological symptoms.
+There was a significant elevation of 60% greater reaction in autistic children between antibodies with cerebellar and gliadin peptides (gliadin is a part of the wheat protein) than in the control group.

-Adult Onset Cerebellar Ataxia:
+5. Adult Onset Cerebellar Ataxia:

-36% of Japanese patients with adult onset cerebellar ataxia were positive for antibodies to gluten, and showed improvement with a gluten free diet.
+36% of Japanese patients with adult-onset cerebellar ataxia were positive for antibodies to gluten and showed improvement with a gluten-free diet.

 Neurological Diseases That Have No Explanation: